 HARJO: Right.
 And, like, we all have one or two or three.
 And so when I brought those kids together, the actors together, and we were talking, we told stories about the real people that we'd all lost just to kind of put us back to, where are we?
 What are we trying to do?
 Yeah, this is a comedy.
 But it's also - we're talking about something that is very heavy and very dramatic.
 And the comedy is how we can talk about it and how people will enjoy watching this show.
 But we are talking about something serious that affects our communities.

 GROSS: Let's take another break here, and then we'll talk some more.
 If you're just joining us, my guest is Sterlin Harjo, the co-creator, as well as a writer and director, of the series "Reservation Dogs."
-Season 2 of this FX series is streaming on Hulu.
+This FX series is streaming on Hulu.
 We'll be right back after a short break.
 I'm Terry Gross.
 And this is FRESH AIR.

 (SOUNDBITE OF SONG, "TORNADO'S COMING")